lecy/Open-Data-for-Nonprofit-Research/README.md

 Another limitation of all of these datasets is that the 990EZ forms contain a small subset of variables contained in the full 990 form.
 Any variables that do not have

-## Advantages

-In addition to information currently available in NCCS Core files, we can include additional information that was not previously accessible such as lists of board members and specific Schedules.

-The IRS releases new data every couple of months as it is available, so it is more-or-less in real time as nonprofits submit their returns.
-Alternatively, there is a 2-3 year time lag between when data is filed and when it is released by NCCS.

 ## Research Tools

 Nonprofit data can be difficult to use because of messy data, multiple filing options, and changes to the 990 forms over time.